hz-tyfoon/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

 = 2.6.5 - WEDNESDAY, 07th JUNE 2023 =
-* Fix: Buttons - Resolved an issue in which an error was thrown when the background color was set to gradient.
-* Fix: Buttons - Resolved an issue in which the background color gradient would not work as intended on the front end.
+* Fix: Buttons - Resolved an issue in which the background color gradient would not work as intended.
 * Fix: Call To Action - Resolved an issue in which an undefined variable warning would appear on the frontend.

 = 2.6.4 - SATURDAY, 03rd JUNE 2023 =